AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 >
 >Opt-in is only available in ECID 4.0+

-Use Adobe Launch to implement both Opt-in and the IAB plugin for your site.
-Read the [documentation for the ECID Opt-in extension](https://marketing-beta.adobe.com/resources/help/launch/ecid-optin/) to learn how to set up the Launch extension.
+Use Adobe Experience Platform Launch to implement both Opt-in and the IAB plugin for your site.
+Read the [documentation for the ECID Opt-in extension](https://marketing-beta.adobe.com/resources/help/launch/ecid-optin/) to learn how to set up the Experience Platform Launch extension.

 When enabling IAB for Opt-in manually, check to make sure the following settings are set to true within the Visitor object: